Introduction

 AI for predicting stable dose treatments

-In many diseases like cancer, there is a very narrow window in which a therapeutic agent will prove to be effective.
-Insufficient dosing or targeting is often associated with higher rates of toxicities or metastasis.
+of toxicities or metastasis.
 Therefore, there is an increasing need to develop strategies for determining appropriate doses and dosing windows.
 There are many factors that affect the pharmacokinetics of detecting an appropriate dose or dosing window including ethnicity, age, gender, concomitant medication, and weight.
 AI could be used to investigate the clinical and genetic factors significantly associated with the appropriate dosing and timing.

 \Empowering, the patient